What is Azure Virtual Desktop?

 - Manage Windows 10, Windows Server, and Windows 7 desktops and apps with a unified management experience

 Learn about Windows Virtual Desktop, why it's unique, and what's new in this video:

 For more videos about Azure Virtual Desktop, see our playlist.

 With Azure Virtual Desktop, you can set up a scalable and flexible environment:

 - Create a full desktop virtualization environment in your Azure subscription without having to run any additional gateway servers.

 - Publish as many host pools as you need to accommodate your diverse workloads.

 - Bring your own image for production workloads or test from the Azure Gallery.

 - Reduce costs with pooled, multi-session resources.
 With the new Windows 10 Enterprise multi-session capability, exclusive to Azure Virtual Desktop and Remote Desktop Session Host (RDSH) role on Windows Server, you can greatly reduce the number of virtual machines and operating system (OS) overhead while still providing the same resources to your users.

 - Provide individual ownership through personal (persistent) desktops.

 You can deploy and manage virtual desktops:

-- Use the Windows Virtual Desktop PowerShell and REST interfaces to configure the host pools, create app groups, assign users, and publish resources.
+- Use the Azure portal, Windows Virtual Desktop PowerShell and REST interfaces to configure the host pools, create app groups, assign users, and publish resources.

 - Publish full desktop or individual remote apps from a single host pool, create individual app groups for different sets of users, or even assign users to multiple app groups to reduce the number of images.